By Language 32 min read

 # needs: pip install requests[socks]

-Getting a new identity (a fresh IP)
+Getting a new exit node

 python